-One of the most common fish in the aquarium hobby, goldfish belong to the Family Cyprinidae and are native to eastern Asia.
-They are related to – but not the same as – carp, and were first domesticated from food fish in China over 1,000 years ago.
+Among the most common fish in the aquarium hobby, goldfish belong to the Family Cyprinidae and are native to Eastern Asia.
+They are not the same, but related to carp, and were first domesticated from food fish in China over 1,000 years ago.
 Goldfish can be distinguished from koi and common carp by the absence of barbels or “whiskers” in the corners of their mouth.
 Through selective breeding, many “fancy” goldfish strains sporting different body shapes, colors and fin types are available today.
 They include comets, shubunkins, fantails, orandas, ryukins, moors, telescope eyes, celestial eyes, bubble eyes, butterfly tails, pearlscales, wakins, lionheads, ranchus and many more.
 Orandas, lionheads and ranchus develop a crown of fatty tissue, called hood growth, over their heads that in mature fish may completely cover their eyes!
-Fancy goldfish can become stunningly beautiful and command extremely high prices.
+Fancy goldfish can become stunningly beautiful and command high prices.
 All varieties of goldfish are the same species – Carrassius auratus.
 When properly cared for, goldfish can live over 20 years in captivity.

 Goldfish Water Requirements

 Considered cold water fish, goldfish can also be kept in heated aquariums.
-The optimum temperature for fancy goldfish is 68° to 74° F, while comets and shubunkins can be kept as low as 60° F. pH is not critical, but ideally should be between 7.0 and 8.4.
+The optimum temperature for fancy goldfish is 68° to 74° F, while comets and shubunkins should be kept between 60° and 70°F. pH is not critical, but ideally should be between 7.0 and 8.4.
 Rapid changes in temperature or water chemistry can be harmful, if not fatal to goldfish.
 A tablespoon of aquarium or sea salt per 5 gallons can also be used to help keep goldfish in good health.
-Maintain good filtration and do a 25% water exchange every 2 to 4 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Maintain good filtration and change 10% of the water weekly or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Housing Requirements for Goldfish

 Goldfish should never be kept in bowls, small aquariums or any unfiltered container!
-In addition to having relatively high oxygen demands, they grow to be quite large and fish waste which can be harmful if allowed to accumulate.
+In addition to having relatively high oxygen demands, they grow to be quite large and generate a significant amount of waste, which can be harmful if allowed to accumulate.
 Common goldfish, comets and shubunkins make excellent outdoor pond fish and are known to survive relatively cold winters.
 Fancy goldfish, such as orandas, ryukins, moors and others, can also be kept in outdoor ponds, but are more vulnerable to predators and must be brought in during winter in harsh climates.
 In aquariums, adult common goldfish, comets and shubunkins should have at least 20 gallons of water per fish, while adult fancy goldfish should have at least 10 gallons per adult fish.
-The filter should be slightly over-sized to accommodate high waste production and additional aeration is recommended at warmer temperatures.
-Larger goldfish will eat most live plants with the possible exception of Cryptocorynes, Java fern and Anubias, although they may uproot even these.
+The filter should be slightly over-sized to accommodate high waste production and additional aeration is recommended when goldfish are kept at warmer temperatures.
+Larger goldfish will eat many types of live plants, with the possible exception of Cryptocorynes, Java fern and Anubias, although they may uproot these, too.
 Avoid decorations with sharp edges and abrasive rocks such as lava and tufa, which may tear delicate fins as well as eye sacs on bubble eyes, celestial eyes, moors and telescopes.
 Goldfish like to forage in the substrate, so avoid jagged or crushed glass gravel.
-Provide adequate water flow, but avoid strong currents.
+Provide adequate water flow but avoid strong currents.

 What Do Goldfish Eat?